 I have spoken to and worked with many church leaders over the years, and one of the most common issues they are facing is the challenge of finding leaders to enable and fuel the growth of their ministries.
-Without a good supply of leaders, a church will find it very difficult to grow, increasing conversions and expanding its impact on the community and beyond.
-And, if the church is focused on reaching the un-churched, very often developing leaders involves getting them across the line of faith first.
+Without a good supply of leaders, a church will find it very difficult to grow, increase conversions, and expand its impact on the community and beyond.
+If the church is focused on reaching the un-churched, very often, developing leaders involves getting them across the line of faith first.

-Leadership Evangelism is defined as the process of identifying non-Christians who have already proven themselves as leaders prior to their involvement in the church, helping them to cross the line of faith and to become gifted spiritual leaders within the church.
+Leadership Evangelism is defined as identifying non-Christians who have already proven themselves as leaders before their involvement in the church, helping them cross the line of faith and become gifted spiritual leaders.

-The leadership evangelism process should be used by church leaders to identify and deploy leaders into ministry for the good of the church (Ephesians 4:11-13).
-The process begins with the intentional identification of potential leaders and ends with the deployment of a leader into the ministry of the church.
+Church leaders should use the leadership evangelism process to identify and deploy leaders into ministry for the church’s good (Ephesians 4:11-13).
+The process begins with the intentional identification of potential leaders and ends with the deployment of a leader into the church’s ministry.
 Because the church is committed to conversion growth (as opposed to transfer growth) and the relatively short time people attend the church because of job mobility, leadership development must begin before a leader becomes a Christian, hence the term “Leadership Evangelism.”

 Step 1 – Identify Leadership Evangelism Candidates

-The church leader should regularly work to identify potential leaders, connecting with them intentionally with the intent of making an appointment to get to know them and begin the evaluation process.
-Potential leaders should be identified using a number of different methods (regular database review, weekly first-time guest lists, lobby conversations, leadership event participants, etc.).
+The church leader should regularly work to identify potential leaders, connecting with them intentionally to make an appointment to get to know them and begin the evaluation process.
+Potential leaders should be identified using several different methods (regular database review, weekly first-time guest lists, lobby conversations, leadership event participants, etc.).
 Potential leaders will also be known via communication cards, assimilation classes, etc.